 |Time lapse||This mode allows to capture time lapses with user specified delays between successive frames.
 Use this mode to simulate the fast-video effect|

-Once the capture mode is selected you can adjust its certain parameters.
-For instance, the Photo capture mode allows you to adjust image resolution, crop, quality, whether to use enhanced processing (smart-HDR or Deep Fusion on supported devices), and image stabilization.
-You can also adjust the timer, which specifies for how long to delay the capture (useful when releasing shutter can cause camera shakes) and even use the full intervalometer feature to capture a series of images with a certain delay between successive captures.
+Once the capture mode is selected you can adjust its parameters.
+For instance, the Photo capture mode allows you to adjust image resolution, crop, quality, whether to use enhanced processing (SmartHDR or Deep Fusion on supported devices) and image stabilization.
+You can also adjust the timer, which specifies for how long to delay the capture (useful when releasing shutter can cause camera shakes), and even use the full intervalometer feature to capture a series of images with a delay between successive captures.

 To access the capture mode settings use the Set button on capture controls toolbar:

-To adjust a certain setting, scroll up and down until you find it.
+To adjust a particular setting, scroll up and down until you find it.